Gay Wise Entrepreneur in (Virtual) Residence

 And although Wise hasn't performed any formal speaking engagements as part of the appointment, she's been sharing tips of the trade with folks studying at Royal Roads.

-"Essentially I’m available to people studying in the undergrad business program," she explained, taking a break from her business, Wise Financial Services, based out of Shawnigan Lake.
+"Essentially I’m available to people studying in the undergrad business program," she said, explaining that she is taking a break from her business, Wise Financial Services, based out of Shawnigan Lake.

-The EiVR scholarship program is based on common practice in the venture capital community where seasoned business people are brought into a company to help mentor start-up leaders, Royal Roads' Geoff Archer had previously explained.
+Assoc. gaculty member in the Royal Roads University School of Business Geoff Archer says that the EiVR scholarship program is based on common practice in the venture capital community where seasoned business people are brought into a company to help mentor start-up leaders.

-"A lot of participants are asking me what it’s like in the real world," she said.
+Wise said, "A lot of participants are asking me what it’s like in the real world.".

 And she has tons on her plate to share, including nitty-gritty details of blooming, booming and failing businesses.